johnshearing/PrivateKeyVault/README.md

 <img src="/images/ReadmeImages/WireTies.jpg">

 Notice the two wire ties which secure all 4 latches.
+Anyone could cut the wire ties but they are not for preventing a breakin.
+They are for tamper detection.

 <hr>

 <img src="/images/ReadmeImages/WireTie.jpg">

-Above is a closeup picture showing one of the seals.
+Above is a closer picture showing one of the seals.

 <hr>